“Nobody Died At Sandy Hook”

 “I know it’s a high school, but you know, you saw the kids right away and you saw their plan of evacuation of the school unfolding” pg.
 104

-You would not have seen an evacuation plan unfolding at nearly 11AM because the children had already been evacuated.
-According to some of the children who spoke to police, they did follow their evacuation plan by exiting the front door and forming a single-file line.
-Chris Manfredonia corroborated this in his police interview:
+You wouldn’t have seen any evacuation plan unfolding at almost 11AM because the children had already been evacuated long before then.
+According to several of the students who later spoke to police, they followed their evacuation plan, leaving through the front door and forming a single-file line.
+Chris Manfredonia, a parent who arrived on-site, corroborated this in his police interview, stating: “He parked his car, and when he exited, he saw a group of children running in a straight line down the sidewalk in front of the school.”

 “Normally if you have the tarps out there…in every active shooter situation you have ever see, there’s somebody on the tarp” pg.
 105